ricardoholmes/sorting-algorithm-visualiser/README.md

 - **Bubble Sort**
   - A simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 - **Selection Sort**
   - A straightforward sorting algorithm that divides the input list into two parts: the sorted part and the unsorted part.
-It repeatedly selects the smallest (or largest) element from the unsorted part and moves it to the sorted part.
+It repeatedly selects the smallest (or largest) element from the unsorted part and moves it to the end of the sorted part.
 - **Insertion Sort**
   - This algorithm builds a sorted array one item at a time.
 It takes one element from the input data and inserts it into the correct position within the already sorted part of the array.
-- **Cocktail Shaker**
+- **Cocktail Shaker Sort**
-  - ort: Also known as bidirectional bubble sort, this algorithm is a variation of the bubble sort that sorts in both directions.
+  - Also known as bidirectional bubble sort, this algorithm is a variation of the bubble sort that sorts in both directions.
 - **Quick Sort**
   - A divide-and-conquer sorting algorithm that works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 - **Merge Sort**
   - Another divide-and-conquer algorithm that divides the input array into two halves, recursively sorts them, and then merges the two sorted halves to produce a single sorted output.
 - **Bogo Sort**
-  - A highly ineffective sorting algorithm that generates permutations of its input until it finds one that is sorted.
+  - A highly ineffective sorting algorithm that randomises the order of the list until it is sorted.
 - **Stalin Sort**
-  - A humorous sorting algorithm that removes elements that are out of order, leaving only the sorted elements in the list.
+  - An esoteric sorting algorithm that removes elements that are out of order, leaving only the sorted elements in the list.

 Feel free to explore and visualize these algorithms to gain a better understanding of how they work!